Playground: Design

 The playground at Fermilab includes a bubble chamber model and a path resembling that followed by protons in a collider.

-Playground design is influenced by the intended purpose and audience.
+The intended purpose and audience influence playground design.
 Separate play areas might be offered to accommodate very young children.
-Single, large, open parks tend not to be used by older schoolgirls or less aggressive children, because there is little opportunity for them to escape more aggressive children.
-By contrast, a park that offers multiple play areas is used equally by boys and girls.

 Effects on child development

-Professionals recognize that the social skills that children develop on the playground often become lifelong skill sets that are carried forward into their adulthood.
+Professionals recognize that the social skills children develop on the playground often become lifelong skill sets that carry forward into adulthood.
 Independent research concludes that playgrounds are among the most important environments for children outside the home.
-Most forms of play are essential for healthy development, but free, spontaneous play—the kind that occurs on playgrounds—is the most beneficial type of play.
+Most forms of play are essential for healthy development, but free, spontaneous play—the kind that occurs on playgrounds—is the most beneficial.

-Exciting, engaging and challenging playground equipment is important to keep children happy while still developing their learning abilities.
-These should be developed in order to suit different groups of children for different stages of learning, such as specialist playground equipment for nursery & preschool children teaching them basic numeracy & vocabulary, to building a child's creativity and imagination with role play panels or puzzles.
+Exciting, engaging, and challenging playground equipment is essential for keeping children happy while still developing their learning abilities.
+These should be designed to suit different groups of children at various stages of learning, such as specialist playground equipment for nursery & preschool children to teach basic numeracy & vocabulary, or to build a child's creativity and imagination through role-play panels or puzzles.